 - 5 Is it efficient to use Submarine Cables for data transmission?

-- 6 How does Internet work in countries without coastal border?
+- 6 How does the Internet work in countries without coastal borders?

-- 7 How to check data transmission path?
+- 7 How to check the data transmission path?

 - 9 Who owns the internet?